solita/solita.github.com/_posts/2015-09-22-byebye-classpath-java-9.md

 ---
 layout: post
-title: Goodbye classpath - or how about a cup of steaming Java 9?
+title: Goodbye classpath - welcome Java 9
 author: arto
-excerpt: Java 9 is coming - are you ready?
+excerpt: Java 9 module system is going to kick out the old classpath
 ---

 Java 9 is on schedule to be published late 2016 - and feature complete by end of this year.
-There are still around 10 million Java developers around, who will sooner or later be interested in what's coming up next, so I decided to sit down and write about some things that interest me there.
+There are still around 10 million Java developers around, who will sooner or later be interested in what's coming up next, so I decided to sit down and write about the upcoming module system, project Jigsaw.

 I like to get a view of what's to be expected in the future so in addition to reading about Java 9 I installed prerelease in my machine to have a spin.
 It's also useful to test-compile your legacy software with upcoming JDK just to see what might break.